WValleyy/DL3/README.md

 # Directory where the downloaded file will be saved
 save_dir = '/kaggle/working/'

-# Send a GET request to the drive_url
+# Send a get request to the drive_url
 response = requests.get(drive_url)

 # Write the content of the response to a file in the save_dir